-ecoRI News, which went online in September 2009 and expanded into Massachusetts in June 2013, is the journalistic arms of ecoRI Inc. and is dedicated to the advancement of environmental and social justice issues that impact Rhode Island and Massachusetts.
-We are devoted to protecting the neighboring states' ecosystems, natural resources and public health through independent journalism.
+ecoRI News, which went online in September 2009 and expanded into Massachusetts in June 2013, is the journalistic arm of ecoRI Inc. and is dedicated to environmental and social justice reporting.
+We are devoted to protecting southern New England's ecosystems, natural resources and public health through independent journalism.

 ecoRI Inc. also runs various public outreach and educational programs designed to educate people about the importance of diverting nutrient-rich food scrap from being buried in landfills or burned in incinerators.
 We offer consulting services to those looking to “green up” an event, give educational presentations at schools, work with organizers to make road races less wasteful, and run public outreach campaigns designed around environmental and social justice issues.

 ecoRI Inc. is a registered 501(c)(3) tax-exempt organization with the IRS.
 We depend on the support of individuals, foundations and businesses that recognize the importance of environmental/social justice news delivered from an independent perspective.